KisungTae/balance-account-service/README.md

 # Balance web server
-It's a REST API for Android Balance application that connects people based on their location and interests.
+It's a REST API for mobile application called Balance that connects people based on their location and interests.

 # Functionalities